Vauxhall Cavalier: Second Facelift — Mk2c (1987–1988)

 Vauxhall sold 807,624 examples of the second generation Cavalier between 1981 and 1988.
 By December 1989, it was the third most common model of car on British roads, although these government statistics mostly calculated each car by its generation rather than by different nameplate, with pre and post facelifted versions of an unchanged basic design (for example the Ford Sierra) being counted separately.

 In August 2006, Auto Express named it as the country's sixth most scrapped car of the last 30 years, with just 6,343 (fewer than 1%) still on the road.
 The only car to cease production after the Cavalier Mark II, and which disappeared at a greater rate, was the Skoda Estelle (which was withdrawn from sale in 1990).
-By December 2009, that figure had fallen to a mere 1,289.
+By December 2009, that figure had fallen to 1,289.